chenqmion/QCDock/README.md

 ### PCB specification
 We choose 2-layer PCB with 1oz copper (35um).
 The vias are not covered but with with 35um thickness of copper plating.
 We choose immersion sliver for surface finish because the standard process of gold plating would require Ni plating beforehand.

-We found in the simulation that metalization on the inner edges of PCB will significantly suppress the influence of PCB and chip on the box mode.
+We find in the simulation that metalization on the inner edges of PCB will significantly suppress the influence of PCB and chip on the box mode.
 We truncate the waveguide 0.1mm from the inner edges and 0.2mm from the outer edges to faciliate edge plating.
 The 4 screw holes of 2.2mm diameter are also edge plated.

 ## Box modes
 The box-mode simulations are performed by eigenfrequency solver of COMSOL<sup>TM</sup>.
 We search for the eigenmodes around 5GHz with normal mesh size.
 The perfect electric conductor (PEC) condition is applied to the inner surface of the cavity, all the surfaces of PCB, and the upper surface of the chip.
 In addition, we define 5 wirebonds on each edge of the chip.